Hawxy/Schematic.AspNetCore/README.md

     .UseSchematicUsageTracking();                    // then meter what allowed calls consume
 ```

-Tracking reads each response's `UsageDetails` (streaming included — usage is aggregated across updates and recorded even if the consumer abandons the stream) and emits Track events: by default `ai.input-tokens` and `ai.output-tokens` with the model id as a trait, fully remappable via `options.MapUsage`.
-Identity comes from the ambient HTTP request's flag-context resolver; set `options.FallbackContext` for background/non-HTTP calls.
-Denied gating throws `SchematicFeatureDeniedException` (with `FlagKey`/`Reason`); check failures follow `options.FailurePolicy`.
-Tracking failures never fail the AI call.
+Tracking reads each response's `UsageDetails` (streaming is included as usage is aggregated across updates and recorded even if the consumer abandons the stream).

+By default, track events take  `ai.input-tokens` and `ai.output-tokens` as an input and pass the the model id as a trait, fully remappable via `options.MapUsage`.
+Identity comes from the ambient HTTP request's flag-context resolver, set `options.FallbackContext` for background/non-HTTP calls.
+Denied gating throws `SchematicFeatureDeniedException` (with `FlagKey`/`Reason`).
+Check failures follow `options.FailurePolicy`.
+Tracking failures will never fail the AI call.

-Anything the provider reports in `UsageDetails.AdditionalCounts` — cache reads and writes, reasoning tokens — is passed through as `ai.{key}` with the key normalised to kebab-case, so a Bedrock response carrying `cache_read_input_tokens` also emits `ai.cache-read-input-tokens`.
-These are reported, not interpreted: create a feature only for the counts you want to meter, and check your provider's docs before adding them to the input count, because whether they are already inside `InputTokenCount` differs by provider (Anthropic reports cache buckets alongside it, OpenAI counts cached tokens within it).
+Anything the provider reports in `UsageDetails.AdditionalCounts` (such as cache reads and writes or reasoning tokens) is passed through as `ai.{key}` with the key normalised to kebab-case, so a Bedrock response carrying `cache_read_input_tokens` also emits `ai.cache-read-input-tokens`.
+Check your provider's docs before adding them to the input count, because whether they are already inside `InputTokenCount` differs by provider (Anthropic reports cache buckets alongside it, OpenAI counts cached tokens within it).

-Metering token counts directly works when a feature's price is per token.
-To meter against **credits** instead, set the entitlement's `priceBehavior` to `credit_burndown` and give each event its own `creditConsumptionRate` — input and output tokens can burn the same credit at different rates, which keeps the price ratio between them in Schematic rather than hard-coded in a custom `MapUsage`.
+Implementation note: Metering token counts directly works when a feature's price is per token.
+To meter against **credits** instead, set the entitlement's `priceBehavior` to `credit_burndown` and give each event its own `creditConsumptionRate`.
+Input and output tokens can burn the same credit at different rates, which keeps the price ratio between them in Schematic rather than hard-coded in a custom `MapUsage`.

 ## Gating and tracking Quartz jobs